 Air Quality: Dust control is important for airport construction activities since light reflecting off of dust particles at night may jeopardize aircraft safety.
 Best Management Practices (BMPs) will be used to keep this to a minimum.
-Recognizing that the project is in an area that is non-attainment for ozone, MWAA will take reasonable precautions to limit emissions of the ozone precursors volatile organic compounds (VOCs) and NOx

 Traffic Flow: According to MWAA Design Manual Section 2.14 AIRPORT OPERATIONS DURING CONSTRUCTION, paragraph 2.14.1, the Authority must safely conduct airport operations during the construction phase of the project.
 The Authority will incorporate the provisions of Advisory Circular (AC) 150/5370-10A, standards for Specifying Construction of Airports, into the project specifications.
 This AC provides information to reduce airport-related construction impacts.